Kensa Heat Pumps has been appointed as the preferred ground source heat pump (GSHP) supplier to Together Energy.

 Simon Lomax, Managing Director of the Kensa Group says:

 We are delighted to remain involved with Together Housing’s programme and look forward to providing low cost and low carbon heating to many more residents.
-Kensa has unrivalled experience delivering major programmes and can offer a compelling package which is financially supported via both the Renewable Heat Incentive and Energy Company Obligation.
+Kensa has unrivalled experience delivering major programmes and can offer a compelling package which is financially supported via both the Renewable Heat Incentive (RHI: this scheme has now closed) and Energy Company Obligation.

 Sarah Newton, Conservative MP for Truro and Falmouth, and Minister of State at the Department for Work and Pensions says: